madhumitha-r26/BloodHive-Blood-Bank/README.md

-Since your project also includes a **React Admin Login Interface**, the README should describe both the **backend API** and the **frontend admin panel**.

----

-# 🩸 Blood Donor Management System
+# 🩸 BloodHive - Blood Bank Management System

-A full-stack **Blood Donor Management System** built using **React, Node.js, Express, and MongoDB**.
+A full-stack **Blood Bank Management System** built using **React, Node.js, Express, and MongoDB**.
 The application allows users to register as blood donors, search donors by blood group, and enables administrators to manage donor records through a secure admin dashboard.

 ---